CVTEA accreditation policies and procedures

 • Documentation of comprehensive rabies information provided to students indicating student awareness of risk to a fatal disease during the program and in the profession.
 Explain when the information is made available to applicants and/or students and whether applicants and/or students must sign a recognition form.

-• Documentation of contact tracing of any students that worked with any unvaccinated animals in the event the animal shows signs of or is diagnosed with rabies.
+• Documentation of contact tracing of any unvaccinated students that worked with any unvaccinated animals in the event the animal shows signs of or is diagnosed with rabies.

 • Documentation of any student waiver of vaccination for religious or other health reasons with alternate risk mitigation plan.